Young patients in Lake Barrington IL are managing asthma by modifying environment and with medicine

 - Weather-related changes

 After Drs.
-Noga Askenazi, Eugenia Hahn, and Dipika Patel help identify your child’s triggers, steps can be taken to manage asthma symptoms and minimize the frequency of attacks.
+Noga Askenazi, and Eugenia Hahn help identify your child’s triggers, steps can be taken to manage asthma symptoms and minimize the frequency of attacks.
 Environmental control measures may include:

 - Reducing moisture in the air with devices like dehumidifiers.
 Moisture promotes allergens such as dust mites.
 A hygrometer can be found at hardware stores and it gauges the level of humidity in the air, which should remain below 50 percent.